icebaker/vscode-nano-bots/README.md

 ## Installation

-You can install "Nano Bots" directly from the Visual Studio Code Marketplace via [this link](https://marketplace.visualstudio.com/items?itemName=icebaker.nano-bots) or by searching for it within the editor.
+You can install Nano Bots directly from the Visual Studio Code Marketplace via [this link](https://marketplace.visualstudio.com/items?itemName=icebaker.nano-bots) or by searching for it within the editor.

 Alternatively, you can choose to install it manually: